 October 25-30, 2020

 When you roll through Rheinhessen, along those soft, vineyard-strewn hills, you find on the outskirts of a small village named Köngernheim a very inconspicuous assemble of buildings.
-When you step through the gate, a whole new world opens: old half-timberes houses surround a romantiv yard and cuddle the main house – an old grain mill.
-Its secrets lodge on the inside: highly modern, yet cosy rooms, a gourmet restaurant, and a 110 square meter spa area with yoga room, saunas and an outdorr pool that bows to the wine dedication of the area.
+When you step through the gate, a whole new world opens: old half-timber houses surround a romantic yard and cuddle the main house – an old grain mill.
+Its secrets lodge on the inside: highly modern, yet cozy rooms, a gourmet restaurant, and a 110 square meter spa area with yoga room, saunas and an outdoor pool that bows to the wine dedication of the area.